-Thanks to San Diego media for joining ReWild Mission Bay at the recent Mission Bay Park Committee meeting in Mission Beach, and filing stories on our effort to improve water quality at Mission Bay Park, increase climate resiliency, preserve and enhance habitat, and enable greater public access of our Mission Bay waterfront.
-Our ReWild coalition came out in force to show the level of support in their neighborhoods for a fair, impartial hearing of our ReWild Mission Bay feasibility study before the city.
-Thanks in particular to the San Diego Union-Tribune, Fox 5 San Diego (KSWB), CBS 8 (KFMB), ABC 10 (KGTV) NBC 7 (KNSD) and KUSI.
+Thanks to San Diego media for covering the ReWild Mission Bay campaign, and filing stories on our effort to improve water quality at Mission Bay Park, increase climate resiliency, preserve and enhance habitat, and enable greater public access of our bayfront.
+Our ReWild coalition came out, again and again, to demonstrate the level of support in their neighborhoods for a fair hearing of our ReWild Mission Bay feasibility study.
+Thanks to Times of San Diego, Fox 5 San Diego (KSWB), CBS 8 (KFMB), ABC 10 (KGTV) NBC 7 (KNSD) and KUSI.
 Thanks also to Council President Gómez, Council President Pro Tem Bry and Councilmember Moreno for their wise votes.

 Thank You for Your Supporting Our San Diego City Council Race

 As our committee closes, I'm reminded again of how proud I am of our campaign team, and how grateful I am everyone who hoisted a sign, knocked on a door, made a call, told a friend about us or made a contribution.
 We were outspent 8 to 1 in the general election, yet we won over 21,500 votes in a record showing for a Democrat in a D-6 race.
 My final vote total exceeded even that of the winning candidates in the D-4 and D-8 city council races.
 We came up short, but we kept it close – and that's because of you.
 I am not discouraged.

 Of All Our Broken Streets, None is Worse Than Gold Coast Drive